-Determining eigenvalues associated with reactor physics involves solving the associated differential equation describing the transport of neutral particles, namely the Boltzmann Transport Equation (BTE) [33].
+Determining eigenvalues associated with RP involves solving the associated differential equation describing the transport of neutral particles, namely the Boltzmann transport equation [33].
 This is a particularly demanding equation as it requires the description of the particles' direction of travel to be known in addition to their energies (or spectrum).
 This additional information adds three dimensions to the standard space-time, which in turn greatly increases the complexity in obtaining its solution.
-Although some relief can be gained by recasting this equation into its diffusion form, which is the approach used here, (whereby two of the additional dimensions are eliminated) [31], the problem domains associated with RP are still complex and challenging to resolve.
+Although some relief can be gained by recasting this equation into its diffusion form, which is the approach used here, whereby two of the additional dimensions are eliminated [31], the problem domains associated with RP are still complex and challenging to resolve.
 For example, whole reactor cores are typically several meters in size, but they are formed from structures with length scales many orders of magnitude smaller - such as in modern generation IV designs that contain fuel composed of pellets just a few millimeters in diameter.
-To resolve such domains using either a finite element or finite difference scheme would require enormous spatial meshes if the fine scale structures were resolved.
+To resolve such domains using either a finite element (FE) or finite difference scheme would require enormous spatial meshes if the fine-scale structures were resolved.
 Techniques that resolve these domains efficiently have therefore always taken a central role in this area of research.
-These include technologies spanning adaptive resolution schemes [34, 35, 36], multi-scale resolution, acceleration techniques [37] as well as the recasting of the equations into more efficient forms [31, 33, 38].
-However, the vast majority of these technologies are always reliant on the solving of a full scale model.
-That is, even when done efficiently, one is typically dealing with a discretisation scheme that requires a very large number of unknowns to be resolved during the solving process.
-Reactor physics is therefore quite an unexplored area of POD application where, to the authors knowledge, the only other related work is that of [39].
-In this previous work POD models were formed to simulate the dynamics of an accelerator driven system (ADS) in shut down (a non-eigenvalue problem), the results of which were shown to be quite promising.
+These include technologies spanning adaptive resolution schemes [34-36], multiscale resolution, acceleration techniques [37] as well as the recasting of the equations into more efficient forms [31, 33, 38].
+However, the vast majority of these technologies are always reliant on the solving of a full-scale model.
+That is, even when performed efficiently, one is typically dealing with a discretisation scheme that requires a very large number of unknowns to be resolved during the solving process.
+Reactor physics is therefore quite an unexplored area of POD application where, to the authors knowledge, the only other related work is that of Wols [39].
+In this previous work, POD models were formed to simulate the dynamics of an accelerator-driven system in shutdown (a non-eigenvalue problem), the results of which were shown to be quite promising.

 The remaining sections of this article are set out as follows.
-Section 2 presents the eigenvalue problem for reactor criticality together with the details of its time-dependent formulation and its time and spatial discretisation.
-Section 3 present the POD formulation for the reduced order model eigenvalue problem.
-In section 4 two numerical examples are presented to demonstrate the capabilities of the method presented.
-Finally section 5 completes this article with a conclusion of its findings.
+Section 2 presents the eigenvalue problem for reactor criticality together with the details of its time-dependent formulation, and its time and spatial discretisation.
+Section 3 presents the POD formulation for the ROM eigenvalue problem.
+In Section 4, two numerical examples are presented to demonstrate the capabilities of the method presented.
+Finally, Section 5 completes this article with a conclusion of its findings.

-2. THE PSEUDO-TIME DEPENDENT FORMULATION FOR THE EIGENVALUE PROBLEM for which the terms L and Q denote differential operators, φ is the system's eigenfunction and λ is the associated eigenvalue.
-Whilst the POD model will be developed here on the eigenvalue problem associated with reactor physics, its re-application to other fields in the form of 1 should be fairly straight forward.
-That is, similar paths of derivation could follow that what is presented here since regular differential operators and boundary conditions, that occur in many applications, are involved.
+2. THE PSEUDO-TIME-DEPENDENT FORMULATION FOR THE EIGENVALUE PROBLEM for which the terms L and Q denote differential operators, φ is the system's eigenfunction and λ is the associated eigenvalue.
+Although the POD model will be developed here on the eigenvalue problem associated with RP, its reapplication to other fields in the form of (1) should be fairly straightforward.
+That is, similar paths of derivation could follow that what is presented here because regular differential operators and boundary conditions, that occur in many applications, are involved.